RESEARCH & ADVISORY

 A national Australian trial to study the effects of anonymising grant applications for in-demand scientific equipment such as telescopes, synchrotrons, and supercomputers

 I also lead the Office’s national efforts to embed evaluation into equity programs.
 I produced an evaluation guide to support program evaluation on a national scale.
-I am also leading the development of an online evaluation tool and repository that will bring consistency and comparability to evaluation data.
-Underpinned by the latest research, this online tool will be a user-friendly, how-to resource that helps STEM equity program leaders evaluate their programs.
-It will also be a searchable repository of program evaluations to help us learn what works and doesn’t to improve equity.
-The Portal will launch in late 2022.
+I also created the STEM Equity Evaluation Portal — an online evaluation tool and repository that brings consistency and comparability to evaluation data.
+Underpinned by the latest research, this online tool is a user-friendly, how-to resource that helps STEM equity program leaders evaluate their programs.
+It is also a searchable repository of program evaluations to help us learn what works and doesn’t to improve equity.
+I also co-authored a guide to support the implementation of workplace equity programs.
+These resources are endorsed and recommended by the Australian Government to support all existing and future equity programs in Australia.

-I work with the Australian Government to produce research-informed reports and products.
+I work with the Australian Government to produce research-informed reports and products to inform policy and efforts towards equity.
 For instance, I contributed to Australia’s Chief Scientist Rapid Research Information Forum 2020 on the impact of COVID-19 on women in the STEM workforce.
-I also provide evidence-based policy advice to federal government Ministers and the STEM sector more broadly on the best ways to improve gender equity in STEM.

 Kingsley, I. (2020).
 Evaluating STEM Gender Equity Programs: A guide to effective program evaluation.